 Solar plane is latest breakthrough as solar energy gains momentum

 In the spirit of the season, as heat waves roast major cities around the world, solar energy is a hot topic.
 From residential rooftops to power plants to experimental aircraft, solar energy is having its season in the sun.
 A solar-powered airplane landed Thursday after spending 26 hours aloft.
-And this week the Obama administration pledged $1.85 billion in guaranteed loans to develop a solar energy power plant and solar panel factories.
+And this week the Obama administration pledged $1.85 billion in loans to develop a solar energy power plant and solar panel factories.
 But there’s a cloud.
 Fannie Mae and Freddie Mac, ever the bearers of bad news these days, won’t accept mortgage loans that use a government program to finance solar energy installation costs.

 Solar plane gets its day in the sun

 A solar plane landed in Paris Thursday after flying continuously for 26 hours, 9 minutes.
 The New York Times reports that the Solar Impulse reached an altitude of more than 28,000 feet and reached a maximum speed of 78 miles per hour during a day over Switzerland.
 The solar energy plan was powered overnight by energy collected during the day from solar panels on its 210-foot wingspan.
 Organizers said the flight was the longest and highest by a solar-powered craft.

 Solar plane a poster child for solar energy